Pandro S. Berman: MGM

 He had a partnership with the director Richard Thorpe in the 1950s, with whom he made several films, including Ivanhoe (1952), The Prisoner of Zenda (1952), Knights of the Round Table (1953), All the Brothers Were Valiant (1953) and The Adventures of Quentin Durward (1955).

+In 1957 he and Lawrence Weingarten formed a company Avon Productions that released through MGM.

 He survived several executive shake-ups at MGM and remained there until 1963, then went into independent production, closing out his career with the unsuccessful Move (1970).

 Awards

 Berman was the winner of the 1976 Irving G. Thalberg Memorial Award.
 Six of his films were nominated for Academy Award for Best Picture: The Gay Divorcee (1934), Alice Adams and Top Hat (both 1935), Stage Door (1937), Father of the Bride (1950), and Ivanhoe (1952).

 Personal life and death

 In 1937, Berman and his wife, Viola, hired architect Roland Coate to design a house for them in Beverly Hills, California.
 The sixteen-room, Cape Cod-inspired mansion cost $50,000 to build and included a screening room.
 Berman had three children with his first wife Viola - Susan Berman Moshay, Cynthia Berman Schaffel, and Michael Berman.
 His marriage to Viola ended in divorce.
 In 1960, Berman married Kathryn Hereford.

 Berman died of congestive heart failure on July 13, 1996, in his Beverly Hills home, aged 91.
-He was buried at the Hillside Memorial Park, Culver City, California.